k8s-at-home/docs/docs/guides/pod-gateway.md

 ### Exposing routed pod ports from the gateway

+You can expose individual ports of routed PODs thought he pod gateway.

-This is specially useful if you need to expose PODs to the Internet thorugh the VPN server.
-For example, you might expose the torrent port or a web server.
+This is specially useful if you need to expose PODs to the Internet through the VPN server.
+For example, you can expose the torrent port or a web server.

 You need to ensure the exposed routed pod has a static name.
-If you use the k8s-at-home charts, this is done by setting the `hostname` variable:
+If you use the k8s-at-home charts, this is done by setting the `hostname` value:

 ```yaml
 # HelmRelease.yaml